How to Get Term Plan Online

 Step 1: Assess Your Insurance Needs

 Before you begin searching for term plans, you must determine how much coverage you need.
 This is the foundation of your entire decision-making process.
 A common misconception is that the sum assured should match your annual income.
-While that’s a useful starting point, it’s often insufficient.
+While thats a useful starting point, its often insufficient.

 To calculate your ideal coverage, consider: